 It’s not just the cost of the vehicle you need to consider when buying a used car.
 Do you know how much it will be to run?

 This can be a significant factor for fuel economy.
-The larger the engine, the more fuel needed and the bigger the cost.
+The larger the engine, the more fuel needed and the higher the cost.

 If you opt for a smaller engine, think about your usage too.
-When a smaller engine is used at high speeds it’ll burn more fuel so may not be as economical depending on how you’re going to use it.
+When a smaller engine is used at high speeds, it’ll burn more fuel, so it may not be as economical depending on how you’re going to use it.

 Petrol models tend to be cheaper to buy than diesel.
-Although diesel engines are more economical, so fuel lasts longer, it’s more expensive to fill up.
+Although diesel engines are more economical, fuel lasts longer; it’s more expensive to fill up.

-You’ll pay more for an automatic car outright, but they hold their value better so may be more economical over the long term.
+You’ll pay more for an automatic car outright, but they hold their value better, so they may be more economical over the long term.

-How much you pay for insurance will depend on the type of car you buy as well as other factors, so it’s worth getting some quotes beforehand.
+How much you pay for insurance will depend on the type of car you buy and other factors, so it’s worth getting some quotes beforehand.

 Car tax is generally related to the emissions rating of a car – those with higher emissions will be hit with a higher tax bill.

 It’s a good idea to take either a physical or mental checklist with you when you go to view your potential purchase.
 These are the things you need to look for:

 Make sure you look at the car in daylight, so you can get thoroughly see its condition.